scholarsportal/Dataverse-Data-Explorer/README.md

 - NodeJS (runtime for Angular and client)
 - Angular (client framework)

-The Data Curation Tool was created using BunJS for the server and Angular CLI version 16.2.10.
-In order to generate node_modules run `cd server && bun install && cd ../client/ && npm install`.

 See [the Dataverse guide for more information about installing external tools](http://guides.dataverse.org/en/latest/installation/external-tools.html).

 ``` sh